manideepchamala/about-me/README.md

 ## Contributors

-My name is Sushma.I'm pursuing my masters in Applied Computer Science at Northwest.
+My name is Sushma.
+I'm pursuing my masters in Applied Computer Science at Northwest.
 This picture will always be my favorite as my brother has shot this photo after 4 long years that's when I met him after a very long period and that's the "Happy me" picture.

 ![](sushma.JPG)